Sam-Berens/MidLifeAPOE_Greebles/README.md

 Within all analysis scripts, specific statistical models are identified by a string of characters composed of three substrings: “[type][number][coding]”, where:

 - “[type]” indicates whether a model is estimated via frequentist means ([type]=”freq”, sometimes abbreviated to “f”) or via Bayesian methods ([type]=”bayes”, sometimes abbreviated to “b”);
-- “[number]” refers to the model number and indicates the overall structure of fixed- and random-effects predators in the model (see section 2);
+- “[number]” refers to the model number and indicates the overall structure of fixed- and random-effects predictors in the model (see section 2);
-- “[coding]” indicates how genotype information about different participants is encoded within the model’s fixed-effects predators (i.e., either as E4 ‘carrier status’, or E4 ‘haplotype’, see section 3);
+- “[coding]” indicates how genotype information about different participants is encoded within the model’s fixed-effects predictors (i.e., either as E4 ‘carrier status’, or E4 ‘haplotype’, see section 3);

 # 1: Model type